I love messing around with my own hair and sharing hair tips and tricks with others.

 Every time I watch TV, there is always some commercial for a brand-new product that promises to give me lustrous, beautiful, and healthy hair.
 And there I go, like a moron, rushing off to buy it.
 But I've been working on becoming a new person—a greener person—one who protects the environment and takes care of my health.
 That's why I have decided to stop buying every hair product I see.

 What Is Shikakai?

-Shikakai (literally translates to "hair-fruit" or "fruit for hair") is a shrub-like tree that grows in central India.
-It has been used for centuries as a cleanser for hair, body, and pretty much anywhere else a cleanser might come in handy.
+Shikakai (which literally translates to "hair-fruit" or "fruit for hair") is a shrub-like tree that grows in central India.
+It has been used for centuries there as a cleanser for hair, body, and pretty much anywhere else a cleanser might come in handy.
 What sets this plant apart from the rest is that shikakai actually lathers moderately because its bark has saponins, which foam up when shaken in water, similar to soap.

 Shikakai looks very similar to tamarind.
 Its seed comes inside a pod.
 The seed, or fruit, is then dried, mixed with the leaves and bark, and ground into a very fine powder.
 That's the reason the shampoo also lathers.
 This powder is then made into a paste and applied to hair.